-The Royal Military College of Canada, Faculty of Science offers five undergraduate programmes and a Minor in Military Science, in both English and French.
+The Royal Military College of Canada, Faculty of Science offers five undergraduate programmes, in both English and French.
 The subjects in the curriculum are selected for their value to future officers in the Canadian Armed Forces.

 The five undergraduate science programmes listed below have a high proportion of time devoted to the Arts.
 The Faculty of Science offers programmes that are applicable to both the Canadian Armed Forces and the civilian sector.
 For example;